majsylw/SecondVoice/content/post/3-Conference/index.md

-### What a great weekend we had…
+## What a great weekend we had…

 **On November 20th and 21st we had an opportunity to listen a few expert talks.**
 It was a great chance to explore the topic of sign language, the Deaf Culture and problems concerning sign language translations. <br>
 It is crucial knowledge at the beginning of this project as diving deep into the problem enables good understanding of challenges. <br>

-### I speach
+## I speach

 On November 20th we had the pleasure to listen to **Agnieszka Kamińska**, one of our organizers who introduced us into the subject of the cerebral basis of sign language.<br>
-The brain activity is usually studied using Magnetic Resonance Imaging (MRI) that enables observation of regions of activation during a given task (see figure 1). <br>
+The brain activity is usually studied using Magnetic Resonance Imaging (MRI) that enables observation of regions of activation during a given task (see Fig. 1). <br>
 It appears, that brain activity during communicating the same information is very similar in both sign and phonic language. <br>
 However, there is a visible difference between gestures and signs of sign language. <br>

-![Figure 1 Brain activation during language production of bilinguals and monolinguals considering moves.
-[1]](figure1.jpg)
+![Figure 1 Brain activation during language production of bilinguals and monolinguals considering moves [1].](figure1.jpg)
 <center>
-<span style="color:grey; font-size:1em;">Figure 1 Brain activation during language production of bilinguals and monolinguals considering moves.[1]</span>
+<span style="color:grey; font-size:1em;">Figure 1.
+Brain activation during language production of bilinguals and monolinguals considering moves [1].</span>
 </center>
 <br>

-### II speach
+## II speach

 The next day was even more exciting as we had more presentations.<br>
 First one was delivered by **Justyna Kotowicz** and referred to the Sign language and cognitive processes of D/deaf people. <br>